 That is why our law office is committed to providing experienced legal representation to our Texas residents throughout these difficult circumstances.

-At Charles J. Argento, our Houston personal injury law office is fully operational, working remotely to ensure the safety of the public and our staff as we continue to develop strategic and successful cases for our clients via phone, email, and video conferences.
+At Charles J. Argento & Associates, our Houston personal injury law office is fully operational, working remotely to ensure the safety of the public and our staff as we continue to develop strategic and successful cases for our clients via phone, email, and video conferences.

 What Types of Personal Injury Accidents Are Still Occurring During the COVID-19 Pandemic?

 Even during a city-wide stay-at-home order, negligence knows no bounds.